-Each successive generation of the iPhone brought something new to the table and the biggest innovation to accompany the iPhone 4S was the new Siri voice assistant.
-Siri is a specialized app that allows voice commands and voice-based queries.
+Each generation of the Apple iPhone brought something new to the table and the biggest innovation with the iPhone 4S in 2011 was the introduction of the Siri voice assistant.
+Since then, Siri has continually been updated to add more features.

 What Can Apple Siri Do?

 Siri is fully integrated into the iPhone from version iOS 5 onward.
 It can also be used with an Apple Watch, all editions of the iPad from 3 on, any iPad mini and versions of the iPod touch from 5th generation on.
 It can do many of the things you would do on your iPhone without having to type, open any specific app, or go through any menus.
 With Siri, just begin speaking.
 Siri then interprets your voice input and responds accordingly.

 Some of the most useful Siri functions include the following:

 - Make a phone call: You can ask Siri to dial a number for you by the name of the person in your contact list.
 You can also ask it to initiate a FaceTime video call.

 - Look up information: Siri can look up nearly anything available on the Internet, including movie listings, store phone numbers, and the local weather.

 - Create calendar events: Give Siri a basic command to create a new calendar entry.
 You can also ask Siri to play reminders for you, set timers and alarms.

 - Play music: Siri integrates with Apple Music so rather than searching for a song, you can tell Siri what to play and she will respond.